vokal/svg-shield/README.md

 The width of the right side of the shield

 #### `nameBgColor` default _"#555"_
-The background color of the right side of the shield, this is commonly a neutral color, like gray.
+The background color of the right side of the shield, commonly a neutral color, like gray

 #### `valueBgColor` default _"#4b1"_
-The background color of the right side of the shield, this is commonly an indicator color, like red or green.
+The background color of the right side of the shield, commonly an indicator color, like red or green

 #### `name` default _""_
 The text on the left side of the shield